Distinguishing Legendrian knots with trivial orientation-preserving symmetry group: Applications

 \end{proof}

-\begin{rema} It is conjectured in~\cite{chong2013} that the $\xi_+$-Legendrian classes $S_+^k(9_{44}^{1+})$, $S_+^k(9_{44}^{2+})$, and~$S_+^k(9_{44}^{3+})$ are pairwise distinct for any~$k\in\mathbb N$, not only~$k\leqslant4$.
+\begin{rema} It is conjectured in~\cite{chong2013} that the $\xi_+$-Legendrian classes $S_+^k(9_{44}^{2+})$ and~$S_+^k(9_{44}^{3+})$ are distinct for any~$k\in\mathbb N$, not only~$k\leqslant4$.
 The method of this paper allows, in principle, to test the claim for any fixed~$k$, and this has been done by the authors for~$k\leqslant4$.
 (For larger~$k$, the simple---and far from being optimized---exhaustive search, which we used to test diagrams for exchange-equivalence, takes too much time.)

-Proving the claim for all~$k$ is equivalent to distinguishing certain transverse knots, which the method of the present paper is not suitable for.
-However, it became clear during the preparation of this paper how to upgrade the present technique so that distinguishing of transverse knots become possible (in the case of knots with trivial orientation-preserving symmetry group).
-This will be the subject of a subsequent paper.
+Proving the claim for all~$k$ is equivalent to distinguishing certain transverse knots.
+The present technique has been upgraded in~\cite{trleg} to an algorithmic solution of this problem (in the case of knots with trivial orientation-preserving symmetry group).
+This reduces the task of verifying the inequality~$S_+^k(9_{44}^{2+})\ne S_+^k(9_{44}^{3+})$ for all~$k\in\mathbb N$ to a finite exhaustive search, which is still to be done.